gnois/luaty/README.md

 The indent (offside) rule
 ---

-1. Either tabs or spaces can be used, but not both in a single file, except for comments, which are ignored.
+1. Either tabs or spaces can be used as indent, but not both in a single file.
-2. Only one statement is allowed per line.
+2. Comments have no indent rule.

 3. Blocks such as `if`, `for`, `while`, `do` and lambda expression `->` can have child statement(s).
    - A single child statement may choose to stay at the same line as its parent
-   - Multiple child statements should start at an indented newline
+   - Multiple child statements must start at an indented newline
 ```
 if true p(1)                    -- Ok, p(1) is the only child statement of `if`
 p(2)